MatAtBread/ApiPublisher/README.md

 ApiPublisher
 ============

-ApiPublisher is a simple framnework to extend asynchronous func-back signiture calls across over HTTP.
+ApiPublisher is a simple framework to extend asynchronous "funcback" signature calls across over HTTP.
 Tested clients exist for NodeJS and web-browsers, and a publisher (server) for NodeJS.
 The goal of ApiPublisher is provide an identical asynchronous API across clients and servers so that dependent routines can execute at any location without modification.

 ApiPublisher works with Connect, Express and Nodent [https://www.npmjs.org/package/nodent] seamlessly.